Key Challenges in First-Mile and Last-Mile Delivery for eCommerce

 Challenges Faced in Last-Mile Delivery

 The high fulfillment cost of a business arises from last-mile delivery.
 Most firms charge their customers additionally for the same.
 However, it is not the most feasible option for many.
 Resultantly, the budget management for last-mile deliveries has become a prominent challenge, along with substituting for the additional spending.
-It is getting all the more testing with omnichannel retail and same-day deliveries surfacing to the ecosystem.
+It is getting all the more testing with omnichannel retail and same-day deliveries surfacing in the ecosystem.

 The next major issue with last-mile deliveries Is granular tracking.
 When buyers place an order, they are perennially curious to find out where it has reached.
 It gets tough to form a single chain and track the whereabouts of every shipment until it reaches the buyer.
 Giants like Swiggy and Zomato, who work on the last-mile delivery model, have successfully attained this.
 Whereas eCommerce is yet to witness a breakthrough.

 Due to the lack of expert resources, companies fail in bestowing a quick delivery experience to their buyers.
 Mostly, the order gets delayed due to intense traffic conditions.
 In metro cities like Bangalore and Mumbai when peak hours can lead to traffic jams of 2-3 hours, fast deliveries cannot be maintained.
 Also, in tier-2 and tier-3 cities, the roads, and transport infrastructure is not adequately built.
 Therefore, due to a lack of resources, orders might be delayed.
 While in the remaining time, it is delayed due to a lack of technology and a seamless supply chain process.

 First-mile and last-mile deliveries are the core of your supply chain process.
 Consequently, you must pay extra attention and work on ways to make these processes more effortless for faster deliveries and your buyers’ maximum fulfillment.